Compare Sony Inzone H6 Air vs Razer BlackShark V3 Pro

 Product 1: Sony Inzone H6 Air

-Comfort was one of the strongest recurring positives, with reviewers saying it stayed easy to wear over long sessions and even after many hours.
+Long-session comfort was one of the strongest points, with reviewers repeatedly saying it stayed comfortable for hours.

 Product 2: Razer BlackShark V3 Pro